 Apart from everything that you’ll find on the Pro plan, it offers additional reporting and student managment tools, including:

 - Custom user roles

-- Bulk student import
+- Bulk import students

 If you want to see a detailed comparison of each plan, you should check this pricing comparison chart.